 2. Medical Laboratories: Medical labs need to have completely sterile environments in order to ensure there is no airborne contamination of their samples and experiments.
 Laminar flow cabinets are a popular option for laboratories that do not have their own clean rooms on hand.

-Sometimes a UV lamp is used along a laminar flow fume cupboard in order to sterilise the area and ward of bacteria and viruses.
+Sometimes a UV lamp is used along a laminar flow fume cupboard in order to sterilise the area and ward off bacteria and viruses.
 If this is the case, the UV lamp is deactivated while the laminar flow cupboard is active as this ensures the operator is not exposed to the UV light emissions.

 3. Tissue Cultures: When it comes to studying the biology of cells that come from living organisms, tissue cultures are a critical tool.
 Tissue cultures provide specialists with an environment that can be analysed and manipulated.
 Often a laminar flow cabinet will be used to give a contaminant free environment for tissue culture analysis and testing.